dirtyhenry/tech-articles/_posts/2013-08-01-code-review-checklist.md

 I'll try to add some examples and additions to this page as I process code reviews in the future.
 Again, feel free to get in touch to provide some feedback and as this page is open source and available on GitHub, pull requests are welcome.
+I'll review them with a great pleasure.

 [1]: http://www.objc.io/issue-1/testing-view-controllers.html